WDI-HK-6/Class-Notes-And-Exercises/functions.md

 };

-calcCircumference(6); // already loaded into memory
+// gets loaded into memory even when it hasn't been run yet

+calcCircumference(6);
 ```

 ##Scoping